suzeeparker/FRDocs_dev01-suzee/Setup/fr0103_Clone-FormR.md

     localhost:50251/api/world/countries/1
 ```

-- Test the client, browse to
+2. Test the client, browse to

 ```
     localhost:50201
 ```

-issues

-1. test create, read, update and delete

 <!-- ------------------------------------------------------------------------- -->